MichelleChampney/PROYECTO1_UMG_REDES1/README.md

 ## wsXMPP project functions
 1. Create chat one to one.
-2. Create new user in the server.
+2. Create new user account in the server.
 3. Delete current account on the server.
 4. Show connected users.
 5. Receive file.